weidai11/cryptopp/Readme.txt

 cache-aware algoirthms and access patterns to minimize leakage.
 If you suspect or find an information leak then please report it.

+Crypto++ does not enagage Specter remediations at this time.
+The GCC options for Specter are -mfunction-return=thunk and -mindirect-branch=thunk, and the library uses them during testing.
+If you want the Specter workarounds then add the GCC options to your CXXFLAGS when building the library.

 *** Documentation and Support ***

 Crypto++ is documented through inline comments in header files, which are